Skip to main menu Skip to content Skip to footer

 Clinical Expert: Harold S. Koplewicz, MD

-If you have discovered that your child has a psychiatric or learning problem, or you are beginning to suspect that she does, you might be wondering what you can do to make sure that she is getting the best support possible when she is at school.
+If you have discovered that your child has a psychiatric or learning problem, or you are beginning to suspect that they do, you might be wondering what you can do to make sure that they are getting the best support possible when they are at school.
 Parents sometimes tell me that they feel powerless when it comes to school issues, but there is actually a lot we can do for our children in terms of advocacy.
 Here are some good rules to follow:

 1. Communicate with your child and ask questions.